Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Shhhh

 I think I get the concept, but I had questions about wording and details, and still do.
 Apparently, the perk lets the thief roll against “Knife or an unarmed striking skill” to place a hand over a target’s mouth.
-But how is that rolled – as an attack against the face (-5) or jaw (-6)?
+But how is that rolled โ as an attack against the face (-5) or jaw (-6)?
 Is this a grapple?
 If so, is the hit location penalty halved, as with other grappling attacks, and why is the roll against Knife or a striking skill?
 If it’s not a grapple, does Knife take a -4 penalty for off-hand use?
 What does “This is still useful if you know a grappling skill” mean?

 I (and possibly other playtesters) recommended building the ability from Targeted Attack ([appropriate grappling skill or DX] Grapple/Mouth) (H) to lessen or eliminate the hit location penalty for face or jaw.
 That’d be more expensive than a perk but still low-cost, as grappling means the penalty is halved to begin with.
 Toss in “automatically muffles the victim’s voice” as a special effect.
 From there, the ability could easily be made part of a Dual-Weapon Attack, All-Out Attack (Double), or Rapid Strike, with a stab coming from the other hand as part of classic “sentry removal”.
+Whatever the details, under such an approach, the action itself is clear and unambiguous.

 Thieves would find this “grapple face with one hand, stab with the other” very doable even without special traits, thanks to high DX combined with no off-hand penalty and a low hit location penalty for the grapple.
 The above-noted Targeted Attack, with added points in Dual-Weapon Attack and Trademark Move, would make it even easier for the cutthroat who wants to specialize.